Focus on the Family

-Focus on the Family (FOTF or FotF) is an American Evangelical Protestant organization founded in 1977 in Southern California by James Dobson, based in Colorado Springs, Colorado.
+Focus on the Family (FOTF or FotF) is an American evangelical Protestant organization founded in 1977 in Southern California by James Dobson, based in Colorado Springs, Colorado.
 The group is one of a number of evangelical parachurch organizations that rose to prominence in the 1980s.
 As of the 2017 tax filing year, Focus on the Family declared itself to be a church, "primarily to protect the confidentiality of our donors".
 Traditionally, churches are entities that have regular worship services and congregants.

-It prominently lobbies against LGBT rights — including those related to marriage, adoption, and parenting — labeling it a "particularly evil lie of Satan".
+It prominently lobbies against LGBT rights—including those related to marriage, adoption, and parenting—labeling it a "particularly evil lie of Satan".
 The organization also seeks to change public policy in the areas of sex education, creationism, abortion, state-sponsored school prayer, gambling, drugs, and enforcement of their interpretation of proper gender roles.

-The core promotional activities of the organization include the flagship daily radio broadcast hosted by its president Jim Daly together with co-host Focus VP John Fuller.
+The core promotional activities of the organization include the flagship daily radio broadcast hosted by its president Jim Daly together with co-host John Fuller.
 Focus also provides free resources in line with the group's views, and publishes books, magazines, videos, and audio recordings.

-The organization also produces programs for targeted audiences, such as Adventures in Odyssey, McGee and Me!, The Last Chance Detectives, and Ribbits! for children, and dramas for other audiences.
+The organization produces programs for targeted audiences, such as Adventures in Odyssey, McGee and Me!, The Last Chance Detectives, and Ribbits! for children, and dramas for other audiences.
+The Southern Poverty Law Center has classified Focus on the Family as an anti-LGBTQ hate group.